cassianoheitor1993/Subtitler-VideoPlayer-App/README.md

 4. **Translate**: Subtitle → Translate Subtitles
    - Minimize the legacy dialog to keep working and use the status footer chip to reopen or cancel
 5. **Cast**: Cast → Start HTTP Cast (stream to other devices)

+#### Performance Tools
+- **Hardware Acceleration Profiles**: `Playback → Hardware Acceleration` lets you force Auto detection, Intel/AMD VA-API, NVIDIA NVDEC, legacy VDPAU, or fall back to CPU-only decoding.
+Toggle options on the fly; playback resumes at the same position.
+- **Generate 1080p Proxy**: Use `Playback → Generate 1080p Proxy...` (or `Ctrl+Alt+P`) to create a lighter H.264 copy of the current video for smoother playback.
+Progress appears in the status footer; click the resulting 🎬 chip to open the proxy once it finishes.

 #### Translation Tips
 - The dialog can be closed safely once the footer chip shows completion; closing mid-process will ask to cancel first.